ucsb-cs184-f24/team08-StudyMeets/team/MVP_DEMO.md

 # Installation
 # Prerequisites
-TODO: List what a user needs to have installed before following your installation instructions (e.g. which version(s) of what framework(s), if any).
-The challenge is to eventually deploy a mobile app from your GitHub repo on the press of a button.
-For the near term, you can decide to make an off-line generated package (apk for Android or ipa for IOS) available as the latest binary distribution, but at some point during this class, there will be a requirement to generate this package from your current code base automatically.
+Users will need to install the Expo framework (51.0.28) before installing the project, along with the dependencies listed in the [Dependencies](#dependencies) section.
+In the future, binary distributions (.apk, .ipa) will be provided to directly install the app on Android and iOS devices.

 # Dependencies
-These are the following libraries used in the project.
+These are the following dependencies used in the project.
 * @react-native-async-storage/async-storage ^1.24.0
   - A simple, unencrypted, asynchronous, persistent, key-value storage system for React Native.
 * @react-native-firebase/app ^21.2.0